 There are three main requirements that we use to connect a surrogate and intended parent(s): legal fit, personality fit, and views on selective reduction and abortion.
 Legal fit is the best place to start since surrogacy laws vary from country to country and state to state.
 Our legal team works alongside lawyers from the surrogate’s and IPs’ home region in order to be sure that the legality matches.

 Once the legal matters are sorted, the social work team strives to find the best personality fit while also honoring the wait list.
 Using our knowledge of the IPs and surrogates, we try to generate matches so that both share expectations, hopes, and dreams for their upcoming journey.
-Our matching manager, who is also a licensed attorney, will send the profiles of the proposed match to both parties.
+The Circle team with end the profiles of the proposed match to both parties.
 If the IPs and surrogates express mutual interest, we continue the matching process.

 The third requirement is based on the IPs’ and surrogates’ respective views on selective reduction and abortion.
 Since it is ultimately the surrogate’s decision, in the case that either selective reduction or abortion may be a consideration, it is important that the two parties are on the same page on these matters.